The new summer uniforms for Aer Lingus staff have been designed by leading couturier Ib Jorgensen.

 The report includes interviews with Aer Lingus Services Manager Dick Creagh, designer Ib Jorgensen, and Chief Ground Hostess Martina O'Rourke.

-A RTÉ News report by Alasdair Jackson broadcast on 10 July 1984.
+An RTÉ News report broadcast on 10 July 1984.
+The reporter is Alasdair Jackson.